Skip to Content

 Maple

-Brown Maple wood comes from the sapwood of the same tree.
-Although brown maple is sometimes called soft maple, it’s still harder than elm and pine, and almost as hard as cherry.
+Brown Maple comes from the sapwood of the same tree.
+Although brown maple is sometimes called soft maple, itโs still harder than elm and pine and almost as hard as cherry.
 It earns a Janka score of 950.

-Bottom line: Perfect for tabletops, maple is an affordable and durable wood that is easy to work with, and which has a beautiful grain.
+Bottom line: Perfect for tabletops, maple is an affordable and durable option that is easy to work with and has a beautiful grain.

 Elm